Ben-Spencer/DataStructures/Data-Structures.md

 <h2>Why Learn Data Structures?</h2>
 <ul>
 	<li>To improve the computational complexity of algorithms.
 Computational complexity is the amount of time and space required to execute an algorithm.
 By improving the computational complexity, data structures can yield faster runtime and less memory usage for users.</li>
-	<li>They are the main topic of technical interviews for large software companies.</li>
+	<li>They are part of the main topic of technical interviews, for large software companies.</li>
 </ul>
 <h2>Types of Data Structures</h2>